leunamiv/hello-word/README.md

 # hello-word
-Say Hi by the traditional programming way
+Say Hi by the traditional programming way.
+LeroyJerkins will win this contrinution.